ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2018-03-22-44-arlon-roese-customer-success-and-why-it-is-important-canyon-boak-increasing-fidelity-with-confidence.md

 There will be two presentations on the night:

-Arlon Roese : "Customer Success and Why it is Important" (ENG) Arlon will present a brief overview on what CSMs do and how they focus on the customer to set them up for success and why this is an important business strategy.
+<strong>Arlon Roese : "Customer Success and Why it is Important"</strong> (ENG)<br>
+Arlon will present a brief overview on what CSMs do and how they focus on the customer to set them up for success and why this is an important business strategy.
 Arlon is the CSM at Verizon.

-Canyon Boak: "Increasing Fidelity with Confidence" (ENG/JP subtitles) This presentation addresses how we can build up the fidelity of a design iteratively as we become more confident in the problems our users have, and the solutions we are testing with them.
+<strong>Canyon Boak: "Increasing Fidelity with Confidence"</strong> (ENG/JP subtitles)<br>
+This presentation addresses how we can build up the fidelity of a design iteratively as we become more confident in the problems our users have, and the solutions we are testing with them.
 Canyon is a Product Designer at Pivotal Labs Tokyo.

 Then there will be networking until 9pm.
 And then the world famous nijikai (after party).